rmh78/NO2-Measurement/README.md

 - [ ] modify nodred flow to use linear function to calculate NO2
 - [ ] display worldmap on the nodered dashboard
 - [ ] add images to the readme page

+# Conflicts
+* LMIC does not work in with RTOS (https://www.freertos.org) Tasks because of timing issues.
+There is no current version of the LMIC library for the ESP32.
+Because of this issue I decided to do not use tasks for measurement and sending.
+* LMIC does not work in combination with the SD card reader.
+I think it's because they are both on the SPI bus.
+Because of this issue the SD card is only used in the offline mode (used for calibration only).